heyudude/Brawl-Stars-Club-Tools/README.rst

 Optional config file
 ==================================================

-bstools looks for a config file in your home directory called .bstools
+bstools looks by default for a config file in your home directory called /home/<name>/myclub/bstools.ini

 This is an INI file.
 As of current version, there's only one possible
 parameter: api_key.
 The file should look like: